musman12529/Self-Driving-Car/README.md

 ## Overview

-This project is a self-driving car simulation developed using JavaScript and HTML5 Canvas.
-It consists of various classes and components to create an interactive environment.
+This project demonstrates a self-driving car simulation using JavaScript and HTML5 Canvas.
+The simulation includes multiple components such as cars, road boundaries, traffic, neural networks for AI control, and user-interaction buttons for saving and discarding the AI's progress.
 ## Components

 ### Car Class